Graffiti in the United States: Decline

 Just as the culture was spreading outside New York City and overseas, the cultural aspect of graffiti in New York City was said to be deteriorating almost to the point of extinction.
 The rapid decline in writing was due to several factors.
-The streets became more dangerous due to the burgeoning crack epidemic, legislation was underway to make penalties graffiti vandalism more severe, and restrictions on paint sale and display made shoplifting more difficult.
+The streets became more dangerous due to the burgeoning crack epidemic, legislation was underway to make penalties for graffiti vandalism more severe, and restrictions on paint sale and display made shoplifting more difficult.
 Above all, the MTA greatly increased their anti-graffiti budget.
-Many favored painting sites became heavily guarded, yards were patrolled, newer and better fences were erected, and buffing of pieces was strong, heavy, and consistent.
+Many favored painting sites became heavily guarded, yards were patrolled, newer and better fences were erected, and the buffing of pieces was strong, heavy, and consistent.
 Stainless steel, to which paint adheres poorly (and was easily removed by the powerful cleaning solutions and spinning brushes used in automatic car washers at the yards) had also become the car body material of choice for new rolling stock, retiring hundreds of worn out carbon-steel bodied subway cars whose exteriors had made an ideal canvas for taggers.
 As a result of rolling stock being harder to paint, more graffitists went into the streets, which is now, along with commuter trains and box cars, the most prevalent form of writing.

 Many graffitists, however, chose to see the new problems as a challenge rather than a reason to quit.
 A downside to these challenges was that they became very territorial of good spots, and strength and unity in numbers became increasingly important.
 Some of the mentionable graffitists from this era were Blade, Dondi, Min 1, Quik, Seen and Skeme.
 This was stated to be the end for the casual New York City Subway graffitists, and the years to follow would be populated by only what some consider the most "die-hard" graffitists.
 People often found that making graffiti around their local areas was an easy way to get caught so they traveled to different areas.